stbenjam/foreman_abrt/README.md

 You need to install the `rubygem-foreman_abrt` package (or `ruby193-rubygem-foreman_abrt` on RHEL/CentOS).

+After installing the plugin, restart Foreman with `service foreman restart`.

 ### Setting up smart proxies

 Follow the [smart-proxy plugin installation